 This is most common for affordable and compact fluorescent bulbs used for short-term seed sprouting and low-demand houseplant cultivation.
 Whether you buy a complete fixture or need to order bulbs separately, here are your main options for effective home grow lights.

 - HID Grow Lights: High intensity discharge (HID) bulbs are ideal for high demand indoor gardening plants like tomatoes and hemp.
-Some of the most popular types include metal halide and ceramic metal halide (CMH).
+Some of the most popular types include High Pressure Sodium (HPS) and ceramic metal halide (CMH).
 HID bulbs put out the most light and offer a wide spectrum that can include UV rays.
 Unfortunately, most also generate a lot of heat that can damage plants when placed too close to leaves.

 - Fluorescent Grow Lights: For less demanding houseplants and indoor salad growing hobbies, fluorescent bulbs are a good choice.
 While they'll cap out at a few hundred watts each, these bulbs produce little heat and are easy to fit into any space.

 - LED Grow Lights: LED grow lights give you the most control over the exact color spectrum of light reaching your plants at any time.
 If you need to switch from a vegetative light color to a flowering and fruiting trigger spectrum, you may want to at least mix a few LED grow lights into your plans.
 They're also very energy efficient and produce even less heat than fluorescent bulbs.

 Light Colors and Stages of Growth